What’s the Best Colour to Paint My Front Door?

-It turns out green is considered to be the No. 1 choice for painting the first thing they see when visitors arrive at your house – the front door.
+It turns out green is the No. 1 choice for painting the first thing they see when visitors arrive at your house – the front door.

 If you’re selling up, creating a good impression is vital.
 One of the best things we can do is spruce up our front entrance doors.

-Flaky paint, rot and non-working doorbells can sub-consciously set the stage for what your prospective buyer thinks the state of the rest of the house is in.
+Flaky paint, rot and non-working doorbells – these can sub-consciously set the stage for what your prospective buyer thinks the state of the rest of the house is in.

 Green is the best-selling door colour according to Sandtex

 Phillipa Merivale, colour expert commissioned by The Paint Company, says it has buyer appeal, and could even be the key to a quick house sale too.

 “Those who approach a green front door are unconsciously being welcomed.
 Of all the spectrum colours, green is the most generous and symbolises sharing.
 The predominate colour of nature, it’s involved in the endless act of creating and giving.”

 “It really is a case of judging a book by its cover when it comes to selling a home.
 The front door is traditionally the eye to the home.
 It gives the outside world an insight into your life.”

 Other popular door colours are: